Ax3man/phylopath/cran-comments.md

 ## Downstream dependencies
 The package does not have downstream dependencies.

-This submission is to prepare for the upcoming submission of `ggraph` which will break this package.
+This submission is to prepare for the upcoming release of R v4.0.0, and fixes some additional bugs.